 Students wishing to complete their project at an external host institution or company must take all taught modules in the autumn term and examinations in January and carry out their project at the host institution on a full-time basis, starting immediately following the completion of their January examinations.

-Full project information can be found on the project folder on Blackboard.
+Full project information can be found on the AERO70001 MEng Aeronautics Individual Project mod lule

-https://bb.imperial.ac.uk/
+folder on Blackboard.

+bb.imperial.ac.uk/

 Report submission date and presentation date can also be found on current student's website.